Species: Skakdi of Jungle

 Kanohi: Mask of Learning*

-Abilities: Certus is an accomplished Willhammer, able to enter, read, and influence the minds of others.
+Abilities: Vereor is an accomplished Willhammer, able to enter, read, and influence the minds of others.
 Her mask also allows her to use the Sighteye discipline to create illusions.
+Other skills her mask grants her include sailing and an affinity for polearms.

-Weaknesses: Certus’s psionic powers require a great deal of concentration, greatly limiting her movement while they are in use.
+Weaknesses: Vereor’s psionic powers require a great deal of concentration, greatly limiting her movement while they are in use.

 *A Mask of Learning starts out with no powers of its own, but takes on the procedural memories, i.e. skills, of each successive wearer, and grants them to all future wearers.
-Though a mask of learning can theoretically learn multiple Menti disciplines, none have ever been known to learn more than two- it is commonly believed that to do so could overload the mask.
+Though a mask of learning can learn multiple Menti disciplines, such a mask will overload the mind of any Dasaka who wears it (resulting in intense pain, followed by coma if not quickly removed) if it contains more than a single discipline they have not already mastered (also, the mask cannot learn abilities from a wearer whose mind it overloads).
 After a long enough period of use, a wearer will begin to naturally develop the skills that the mask grants them, retaining them even if the mask is removed.
 This is simply the natural process of learning through experience, however, and not actually part of the mask’s power.
-Certus’s mask formerly belonged to a Sighteye Menti, and therefore allows her to use this discipline as well.
+Vereor’s mask was previously worn by a Sighteye Menti, and therefore allows her to use this discipline as well.
+She has not yet worn it long enough to use Sighteye abilities without it.
 (Pending approval)

 Ferrichor (Pending approval)